waph-team14/waph-teamproject/README.md

    * created posts page - phani
       * functions like add post delete post and update post were implemented.
       * comments on posts is implemeted.
-6. Sprint - 3
+5. Sprint - 3
+   *Created a superuser - Phani,Sravan
+   *Created the functionality and disabiling and enabiling functions - Rohith, Jaswanth *Video demonstration and README edit - Sravan, Rohith

-7. Video Demo & Report Submission.
+6. Video Demo & Report Submission.

 ### Sprint 0
 Duration: 18/03/2024-24/03/2024